DanielChu/iOS-CircleProgressView/README.md

 Features
 ------

-* Ability to display current value in center of view as percentage or raw value
+* Ability to display current value in center of view as percentage or raw value.
 * Increase or decreasing progress changes.
 * Variable track width.
 * Track image optional.